ilmari99/MoskaResearch/README.md

 Move to the created directory (`cd moska`), and run `pip install -r play-requirements.txt` to install the required packages for most agents.
 To install all required packages, install the `requirements.txt`.

 ### **Play games**
-To play games against three neural network players, run `python3 ./Play/play_as_human.py` (depends on your OS).
-To customize which players to play against, see the file `./Play/play_as_human.py` and change the players to your liking.
-This might require you to look at the `__init__` method of your chosen player, to see which arguments are required.
-There is little documentation currently, and error handling might not be very informative.
+To play games against three neural network players, run `python3 ./Play/play_as_human.py` (just `py ./Play/play_as_human.py` on Windows).

-When playing, you can currently see which cards each player has *publically* lifted to their hand.
-This is to reduce the need to scroll up and down in the terminal, to see which cards a player has lifted.
+When playing, you can the evaluation of your current state.
+The evaluation has perfect memory about the played cards, and which cards each player has lifted.
+As a player, if you want, you can scroll back and see whether some cards were already played.

 The players turns are assigned pseudo-randomly, and there is no speed aspect to this version (since computer is much faster).

 Everything in the game happens by selecting a number, that references to something (index).
 When the game begins, the players start playing.
-When you can play, the game automatically stops, and the command line then presents you with information about the current game state (the `*` next to a player means, that the player is the target), and the possible moves (classes of moves).
+When you can play, the game automatically stops, and the command line then presents you with information about the current game state (the `(TG)` next to a player means, that the player is the target), and the possible moves (classes of moves).
+The numbers next to each player tell how many cards they have in their hand.
 For example:
 ```
 Human playing...
 Triumph card: ♦12
 Deck left: 11
-NNEV1(0.69) : [X-1, X-1, X-1, X-1, ♦13, X-1]
+NNEV1           : 6
-NNEV2(0.46) : [♥10, X-1, X-1, X-1, X-1, X-1, X-1]
+NNEV2           : 6
-NNEV3(0.8) : [♣10, ♦10, X-1, X-1, X-1, X-1, X-1]
+NNEV3           : 6
-Human*(0.36) : [X-1, X-1, X-1, X-1, X-1, X-1]
+Human (TG)(0.41): 6
 Cards to fall : [♥8]
 Fell cards : []